18th ANNUAL EARLY HEARING DETECTION & INTERVENTION MEETING

 Examine cultural competence of providers and assess their ability to work with children who are deaf or hard of hearing, their families, and communities.

 Discuss the importance of enhancing and creating new and ongoing working relationships among federal agencies, non-profit organizations, state health departments and educational agencies, advocacy groups, families, and professionals.

 By registering for the Annual EHDI Meeting, all participants agree to abide by the following Principles of Participation:

 The right to participate in the EHDI Annual Meeting is fundamental to ensuring open dialogue between all EHDI stakeholders.
 The Meeting Organizers encourage respectful dialogue as a key element of participation among all meeting participants.
 The EHDI Annual Meeting opposes the disruption of any meeting sessions or events that results in the inability for dialogue to take place.

 The EHDI Annual Meeting reserves the right to withdraw the name badge, and therefore deny access, to participants who do not adhere to these Principles of Participation.

-We hope you will be able to join us for an exciting Meeting in Atlanta, GA !
+We hope you will be able to join us for an exciting Meeting in Chicago, IL!